 People bearing the Irish surname of Towey trace our ancestry primarily to the vicinity of the town of Ballaghaderreen, in Co.
 Roscommon.
 (Ballaghaderreen townlands were in eastern Co.
 Mayo before British change by government act in 1898.)
 Most lived in one of these four parishes – Kilcolman, Castlemore, Kilbeagh, Kilmovee.
 These parishes were part of the pre-Norman territory known as Sliabh Lugha ruled by the O’Gadhra Dynasty in the 12th and 13th centuries.
 After the Norman invasion in 1170, these parishes became part of the Barony of Costello in the 13th century.

 - A chronological digest of above is given at Historical Land Names

 - Click 1901 Census with Coach Route Map for townlands where over 70% of Toweys lived at that census.

-- Also check 1901 Census Towey Variants All Ireland which lists the Irish census by County where Toweys and name variations lived in 1901.
+- For more census data, you may wish to download the 1901 Census Towey Variants All Ireland which lists where Toweys and name variations lived, by County.

 What is the Origin of the Towey Surname?

 By the 1200s many families had acquired true surnames as we would know them today.
 But when did the “Towey” surname originate and how?

 At present, any one answer to this question is controversial, so we have learned to live tentatively with three explanations: